-- State Issued I.D. - 2.
+- Driver's License or State Issued I.D. - 2.
 Proof of High School or GED Graduate; submit one of the following: - High School Diploma - GED Diploma - High School OR GED Transcripts with Graduation Date indicated - 3.
-If degree seeking, submit an Official Transcript from previous colleges attended.
+If degree seeking, and you wish to have course credits evaluated for transfer, submit an Official Transcript from previous colleges attended.